25 Most Poisonous and Venomous Animals in the World

 All eight of them are among the deadliest species in the world and altogether account for a large percentage of snake-related deaths in their habitats.

-The venom of this snake is slow-acting compared to those of other snakes’ but can lead to organ loss if untreated.
+This snake’s venom is slow-acting compared to other snakes’ but can lead to organ loss if untreated.

-You may not think of snails when the talk of poisonous animals arises, but the cone snail or cigarette snail is a particularly toxic creature.
+You may not think of snails when the talk of poisonous animals arises, but the cone or cigarette snail is particularly toxic.

-These snails are found in the reefs of the Indo-Pacific waters, and their venom is a combination of several different toxins, with no know anti-venom for it.
+These snails are found in the reefs of the Indo-Pacific waters, and their venom is a combination of several different toxins, with no known anti-venom for it.

 Photo by sipa

-With its grooved incisors, the seemingly calm shrew can deliver a killing bite, with venom that is potent enough to kill 200 mice.
+With its grooved incisors, the seemingly calm shrew can deliver a killing bite, potent venom enough to kill 200 mice.

 While that may not be enough to kill a human, it causes pain, swelling, and muscle problems.
 The shrew’s toxins would cause pains and are not worth vexing a shrew to find out.